-Provision for children with special educational needs is a matter for the whole school the governing body, the school's head teacher's the SENCO and all other members of staff, particularly class teachers and teaching assistants, have important day-to-day responsibilities.
-All teachers are teachers of children with special educational needs.
+Provision for children with special educational needs is a matter for the whole school the governing body, the school's Headteacher, the SENCO and all other members of staff, particularly Classteachers and Support Staff, have important day-to-day responsibilities.
+All Teachers are teachers of children with special educational needs.